-NOTE: You might be looking at my photos and wondering why all my plants are in DIRECT SUN…my windows have a protective coating and they reflect a lot of the sun’s intensity, so while my plants do get direct sun, it’s not HOT direct sun.
+NOTE: You might be looking at my photos and wondering why all my plants are in DIRECT SUN?
+While they do get direct rays, my windows are well-insulated and as part of that, they reflect more than half of the sun’s intensity.
+So, while my plants do get direct sun, it’s not HOT direct sun.
 The reason I also use LEDs in the afternoon is because I’m in Canada; our daylight hours in winter are VERY short, and more light means better growth through the year (not just in summer).

-Climate and Humidity – Growing Aroids in Dry Indoor Conditions
+Humidity & Climate – Growing Aroids in Dry Indoor Conditions

 Everything says aroids REQUIRE high humidity – I’m testing how low humidity actually affects my plants.
 So far…aside from some leaf flaws, they’re fine.